 We intentionally cut apart one bed, and used the pieces of to turn into an enclosed bunk in our travel trailer:

 If you’re traveling with a child who needs an enclosed space, definitely check out Safe Place Bedding

 Note: This is not a sponsored post.
-We purchased the bed and just love it enough we wanted to share!
+We purchased the beds ourselves and just love them enough we wanted to share!

-Owen has some textural issues when it comes to food.
+Owen isn’t always a great eater.
+He has some textural issues when it comes to food.
 There are things he just doesn’t eat well.
 For instance, noodles are really hard for him to eat.

-I always make sure we bring along some high calorie foods that I know he’ll eat, and a small cooler for them.
-When selecting them, I look for foods that are also easy to use for swallowing pills.
+I always make sure we bring along some high calorie foods that I know he’ll eat, and a small cooler for them with ice packs.
+When selecting what to bring, I look for foods that are also easy to use for swallowing pills.

 Some favorites include:

 We also bring along Pediasure, since his nutritionist wants to see him gain some weight.
 These help get some extra calories into him.